, ,

 Shortly after entering the Mount Everest National Nature Reserve, continue to Gawula Pass (5,198 m).
 Here, enjoy a panoramic view of the Himalayas, including the five highest peaks, with Everest standing proudly at the forefront.
 This marks your second close encounter with the majestic peak.

-Afternoon: Approaching Everest Base Camp
+Afternoon: Approaching Everest Base Camp and enjoying the sunset

 Drive along the new zigzag road to Everest Base Camp (5,200 m).
 As the base camp draws nearer, Everest gradually unfolds, revealing more of its colossal, snow-covered form—your third view of Everest.